RaspAP/raspap-docs/docs/manual.md

 sudo reboot
 ```

-The default username is 'admin' and the default password is 'secret'.
+The default username is "admin" and the default password is "secret".
+It is recommended that you change this in RaspAP's **Authentication** panel.